KristTalv/SpellMe/README.md

-Free time project what I do for fun.
-I play Dungeons and Dragons so I made quickly a light program for my self to speed up game play.
+Personal free time project.
+I play Dungeons and Dragons so I made a light program for myself to speed up the gameplay.